Neptvne/Neptvne/README.md

 if you're seeing this thats means your most probably from ponytown
            Hi im Neptune or just Nep!
 					        {Info⇊}
 						i have body dysmorphia so please be mindful.
+I have severe anxiety.
+(When im using comfort skins its been a really bad day and just need to relive stress)

 ↳ I DO NOT have DID but do have friends that do so please be mindful ^^
                   (DNI IF)-